swcarpentry/shell-novice/episodes/02-filedir.md

 At the top is the **root directory** that holds everything else.
-We refer to it using a slash character `/` on its own;
+We refer to it using a slash character, `/`, on its own;
 this is the leading slash in `/Users/nelle`.

 Inside that directory are several other directories: